 Advice or tip for a new student transitioning to NC

 Hi, my name is Baljeet.
 I came from India to Canada as an international student.
-My journey started with studying, learning new things, and growing as a person
+My journey started with studying, learning new things, and growing as a person.
+I am a recent graduate from Niagara College where I also worked with the Student Engagement team.

 Favourite NC Memory